Elvis Amoroso: Political career

-Controversies

 On Juan Guaidó

 Following Juan Guaidó's Latin American tour in February 2019, Amoroso alleged in March that Guaidó had not explained how he paid for the trip, and stated there were inconsistencies between his level of spending and income.
 Amoroso said that Guaidó's 90 trips abroad had cost $94,000, and that Guaidó had not explained the source of the funds.
 Based on these alleged financial discrepancies, Amoroso said Guaidó would be barred from running for public office for the maximum time allowed by law—fifteen years.
 Leopoldo López and Henrique Capriles had been prohibited from holding office by the Maduro administration on similar pretexts.

 Guaidó responded that "The only body that can appoint a comptroller is the legitimate parliament."
 The comptroller general is not a judicial body; according to constitutional lawyer José Vicente Haro, the Inter-American Court of Human Rights ruled in 2011, after Leopoldo López was barred from holding office, that an administrative body cannot disallow a public servant from running.
 Constitutional law expert Juan Manuel Raffalli stated that Article 65 of Venezuela's Constitution provides that such determinations may only be made by criminal courts, after judgment of criminal activity.
 The decision would also breach Guaidó's parliamentary immunity.

 Sanctions

 Canada

-On 22 September 2017, Canada sanctioned Amoroso due to rupture of Venezuela's constitutional order following the 2017 Venezuelan Constituent Assembly election.
+On 22 September 2017, Canada sanctioned 40 Venezuelans, including Amoroso, connected to the Venezuelan government.